oceanvillage/project-taxi-analysis/README.md

 ## Overview<br>
   NYC Taxi and Limousine Commission (TLC) likes to generate more revenues for taxi drivers utilizing the data provided.<br>
-  Try to use tree-based modeling technique to predict better chipper on a binary target class<br>
+  Try tree-based modeling technique to predict better chipper on a binary target class<br>
 <br>

 ## Objective<br>